University of Kansas, History of Art

 |Location:||Kansas, United States|

-The Kress Foundation Department of Art History at the University of Kansas seeks a colleague specializing in the history of American art for a tenured appointment at the rank of either Associate, Full, or Distinguished Professor as the Hall Family Foundation Professor in American Art and Culture (broadly defined) beginning August 18, 2020.
-We especially welcome candidates with research and teaching expertise in the areas of African-American, Native American, Latinx, Arab American, and/or Queer art histories, their intersections, and their contributions to the larger field of American art and visual culture.
+The Kress Foundation Department of Art History at the University of Kansas seeks a colleague specializing in the history of American art (broadly defined) for a tenure-track appointment as the Hall Family Foundation Assistant Professor in American Art and Culture beginning August 18, 2022.
+We hope to attract a wide range of applicants and especially welcome candidates with research expertise in such areas as African American, Native American, Latinx, Arab American, and/or Queer art histories, their intersections, and their contributions to the larger field of American art and visual culture.

-The Kress Foundation Department of Art History currently employs ten full-time faculty members and has a flourishing, nationally recognized doctoral program.
+The Kress Foundation Department of Art History currently employs nine full-time faculty members and has a flourishing, nationally recognized doctoral program.
+Affiliated faculty members in African and African-American Studies and Classics contribute to the department’s curriculum.
 Private endowments support visiting lecturer programs and research travel for faculty and graduate students.
 The department is located in the Spencer Museum of Art, whose collections and exhibitions provide a rich resource for teaching.
 The 170,000-volume Murphy Library of Art and Architecture and an excellent digital visual image collection offer essential support for research and instruction.
-The new hire could play an active role in interdepartmental programs and centers, including the Langston Hughes Center, Kansas African Studies Center (KASC), African and African-American Studies (AAAS), American Studies, Center for Latin American and Caribbean Studies, and Women, Gender and Sexuality Studies (WGSS).
+The Hall Assistant Professor could play an active role in interdisciplinary units, programs, and centers, including African and African-American Studies, American Studies, Indigenous Studies, the Kansas African Studies Center, the Langston Hughes Center, and Women, Gender and Sexuality Studies.

 In a continuing effort to enrich the academic environment and provide equal educational and employment opportunities, the University of Kansas actively encourages applications from members of underrepresented groups in higher education.